ddworken/hishtory/README.md

 If you want to temporarily turn on/off hishtory recording, you can do so via `hishtory disable` (to turn off recording) and `hishtory enable` (to turn on recording).
 You can check whether or not `hishtory` is enabled via `hishtory status`.

+### Deletion

+`hishtory redact` can be used to delete history entries that you didn't intend to record.
+It accepts the same search format as `hishtory query`.
+For example, to delete all history entries containing `psql`, run `hishtory redact psql`.

 ### Updating

 To update `hishtory` to the latest version, just run `hishtory update` to transparently download and apply the latest update.